keerthyp1999/Bank-Marketing-Data-Management-and-Analysis/README.md

 ## Dataset
 The Bank Marketing Data is taken from UCI Machine Learning Repository and below is the link to the data source:
 [https://archive.ics.uci.edu/ml/datasets/bank+marketing]
-This dataset pertains to the direct marketing campaigns of a Portuguese banking institution and can be used to predict whether a potential customer is likely to subscribe to a term deposit or not.Columns which are not necessary for the analysis are removed and the data is split into multiple tables based on the attribute types mentioned in the data source link.
+This dataset contains information related to direct marketing campaigns conducted by a Portuguese banking institution.
+The primary objective is to predict whether a potential customer is likely to subscribe to a term deposit or not.
+To streamline the analysis, unnecessary columns have been removed, and the data has been organized into multiple tables based on attribute types mentioned in the data source link.
-## Description
+## Project Description
-The database ‘bankmarketing’ is created in postgresql and then tables are created in the database.
-To design the tables , we have identified Functional Dependencies and  used normalization concepts like BCNF which helped to us to reduce redundancy and segregate tables properly into  different tables namely client_campaign_details, client_lastcontact_details,c.	client_job_details, client_details,client_loan_details,client_socioeconomic_details.
+The project involves creating a database called 'bankmarketing' in **PostgreSQL** and designing tables within this database.
+The table design process involves identifying functional dependencies and applying normalization concepts, particularly BCNF (Boyce-Codd Normal Form), to minimize redundancy and organize data effectively.
+The result is a set of distinct tables: **client_campaign_details, client_lastcontact_details, client_job_details, client_details, client_loan_details, and client_socioeconomic_details.**

-Once the tables are created, the data is loaded to the database using python scripts.
-We used psycopg2 library to connect to bankmarketing database.
-The csv files are read using pandas library and are loaded to the tables through the connection established to the database using psycopg2 library.
-Once the data is loaded, it is tested using multiple sql queries which include data insert, update, delete, select and trigger queries.
-Optimization is done by creating indexes.
+Once the tables are defined, data is loaded into the database using Python scripts.
+The project utilizes the **psycopg2 library** to establish a connection to the 'bankmarketing' database.
+CSV files containing the data are read using the pandas library and then loaded into their respective tables via the established database connection using psycopg2.

-To get better view of the data , we have also visualized them in tableau.
+To ensure data integrity and functionality, thorough testing is conducted using various SQL queries, including data insertion, updating, deletion, selection, and the use of triggers where necessary.

+To enhance data visualization and provide better insights, the project also includes data visualization using Tableau, offering a comprehensive view of the dataset.
 ## Application Development
-We have developed a user-friendly dashboard for management to easily view client and campaign information using Flask.
+We have developed a user-friendly dashboard for management to easily view client and campaign information using **Flask**.
 Our website displays table information by retrieving data from databases.
 Our primary objective is to simplify the query process for end-users without requiring manual connections to the remote database.
+## Tools Used
+Postgre sql - For creation of database

+Python( JUpyter Notebook) - For psycopg2 , pandas to connect to database and load data

+Flask - For Web development
+## Contributors
+Keerthy Priya Vanam (University at Buffalo)

+Sushmitha Yanamandala(University at Buffalo)

+Sree Nandhini Kurusali(University at Buffalo)